global-asp/asp-source/en/0273_sizwes-smile.md

 everyone was grumpy.
 Everyone
 except Sizwe, who woke up with a smile every morning.
-“Yoh!
+"Yoh!
 Sizwe!
-That smile is magic!” said Gogo.
+That smile is magic!" said Gogo.
-“Is it for me?”
+"Is it for me?"
 Sizwe clapped his hand over his mouth.
-“But it's MY smile, Gogo,” he
+"But it's MY smile, Gogo," he
 whispered.

 ##
 His mother laughed.
-“Sizwe!
+"Sizwe!
 A smile is something you can give away without losing it.
-Look!”
+Look!"
 She lifted him up to the mirror.
 There was his smile, just as bright as before.